joliejuly/blog/README.md

 # Shiba-Inu Blog

 Semantic UI blog template with backend in Python and Flask.
-Has a subscription block with a mail server, in-house search engine and top-5 section.
+Has a subscription block with a mail server, in-house full-text search engine and top-5 section.
 Shiba-Inu logos are made via Illustrator and cannot be used without permission.

 ## CS50